Estimated reading time: 3 minutes

 Most importantly, I wanted to spend the February half term bonding with my son, having that mother-son relationship.
 It is quite easy to fill up every day of the holidays with loads of activities to do, but sometimes it is just as enjoyable to have a couple of days relaxing and enjoying each other’s company.

-Note: The contents in this post is based on personal experience.
+Disclaimer: The contents in this post is based on personal experience, and for information purposes.